usnistgov/dioptra/docs/source/how-to/setup-dioptra/prepare-deployment.rst

 .. rst-class:: header-on-a-card header-steps

-Step 2: Create a virtual environment and install dependencies
+Step 2: Create a Virtual Environment and Install Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Cruft is required to create the deployment.